 Why is this medication prescribed?

 Natalizumab is used to prevent episodes of symptoms and slow the worsening of disability in people who have relapsing-remitting forms (course of disease where symptoms flare up from time to time) of multiple sclerosis (MS; a disease in which the nerves do not function properly and people may experience weakness, numbness, loss of muscle coordination, and problems with vision, speech, and bladder control).
-Natalizumab is usually used by people who were not helped by other medications for MS or who cannot take these medications.
 Natalizumab is also used to treat and prevent episodes of symptoms in people who have Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever) who have not been helped by other medications or who cannot take other medications.
 Natalizumab is in a class of medications called monoclonal antibodies.
 It works by stopping certain cells of the immune system from reaching the brain and spinal cord or digestive tract and causing damage.

 How should this medicine be used?